 So what is this NO – nitric oxide?
 It is the nitric oxide molecule that works to bring about the various physiological stages that leads to erection, and it is stimulated to action when it comes in contact with L arginine.
 In other words, NO, L arginine and erectile dysfunction are linked.
 Without the nitric oxide molecule, there won’t be an erection.
 In the human body, the levels of L arginine can be increased by a healthy diet; rich in amino acids.
 Some foods that may help naturally with ED include: sea foods, cheeses, green (leafy) vegetables and lean meats.

 Sometimes, ED can lead to male infertility; inability to father children.
 This problem may be due to sperm motility, low sperm count and other hormonal factors.
 The use of L arginine alone has been effective on some patients having this sexual disequilibrium.
 However, supplementing with Arginine Gel or other related supplements, many have achieved amazing results in many male factors.
-Some of these other helpful ingredients include Tribulus Terrestris Powder, Tongkat Ali and Zinc among others found in Fertile Male and Fertile Man.
-L arginine as found in Arginine Gel is a stand along products with outstanding results.
+Some of these other helpful ingredients include Tribulus Terrestris Powder, Tongkat Ali and Zinc among others found in Fertile Male and VirilTabs.
+L arginine as found in Arginine Cream is a stand along product with outstanding results.

 What is the safety level for the use of L arginine while treating ED?
 People use drugs for either short or long term depending on the intensity of the ailment.
 However, studies have shown that using L arginine for the short term appears safe, but there is not much study to determine its safety level for long term usage.
 In all, follow the prescribed dosage and check with your doctor for any specific questions you may have about L-arginine and fertility, L-arginine and libido and L-arginine and ED.